nus-cs2103/website-base/admin/appendixC-faq.md

 <div id="admin-faq-aPlus">

 In CS2103/T, A+ is not given simply based on the final score.
-Requirements to get an A+,
+To get an A+ you should,

-* Scored enough to get an A
+* score enough to get an A
-* Considered technically competent by peers and tutor (based on peer evaluations and tutor observations)
+* be considered technically competent by peers and tutor (based on peer evaluations and tutor observations)
-* Considered helpful by peers (based on peer evaluations and tutor observations)
+* be considered helpful by peers (based on peer evaluations and tutor observations)
-* Achieved _most_ of the 3-:star: LOs and _some_ of the 4-:star: LOs.
+* achieve _most_ of the 3-:star: LOs and _some_ of the 4-:star: LOs.

 </div>